Are you tired of dealing with steel that is uneven, bent, twisted, or waving? Look no further than the straightening process for sheet metal parts.

 Fig.1

-Common tools for manual straightening – hand hammer
+Common tools for manual straightening – Hand hammer

-How to use hand hammer:
+How to use a hand hammer for steel straightening:

 Operational Requirements: